travismacdonald/TrainingMode-CommunityEdition/README.md

 To download the ISO, click 'Releases' on the right side, then download "TM-More.zip".

+To discuss changes and new features or ask for assistance, join [the discord](https://discord.gg/dHbzQG5V).

 ## Changes From the Original
 - New Training Lab Features:
     - Updated to UCF 0.84 (Allows practicing with dashback out of crouch).
     - New neutral jump option for CPUs, set as the default.
     - Reworked recording UI.
-Now allows resaveing existing recordings with different percents or positioning.
+Allows resaveing existing recordings with different percents or positioning.
-    - Jump actions no longer make the CPU self-destruct.
     - SDI and mashing are set to none by default.
     - Hazard toggle in training lab.
     - Much more planned in the near future!
+- Bugfixes:
+    - Jump actions no longer make the CPU self-destruct.
+    - Lightshield now works in recordings.
 - Work in progress:
+    - Fixing Export/Import replay crashes.
     - Edgeguard training event.
-    - Fixing Export/Import replay crashes.
 - Developer Features:
     - Simple and easily reproducible builds on Windows and Linux.
     - Fast recompilation on Linux using make.